 |After 12:30pm on Friday, or during the weekend||Monday’s 12:30pm settlement group|

-At around 12:30pm, the price for the units you bought or sold are locked in.
-For a buy order, we buy you as many units as possible (up to your chosen amount) and return the change to your Wallet.
+At around 12:30 pm, the price for the units you bought or sold are locked in.
+For a buy order, we buy you as many units as possible for the dollar value of your order.
 For a sell order, we sell the number of units you've specified.

 Step 3: Your order gets processed 💸